 - People granted withholding of deportation;

-- Dependents of certain foreign government, international organization, or NATO personnel; and
+- Dependents of certain foreign governments, international organizations, or NATO personnel; and

 - Applicants for adjustment of status (filing fee required, but no biometrics services fee) who applied after July 30, 2007.